 “Our relationship with the TDC, the local Department of Labor, the North Country Chamber, the State of New York, especially Empire State Development, is ultimately why we have been successful from day one in Plattsburgh.
 I will once again say that in all of my years building over 70 outsourced facilities in eight different countries that the Plattsburgh team is far and away the best,” said Nebe Tamburro, a member of the SpencerARL New York management team.

-Imeco Cables manufactures power cables, wiring harnesses and over molding applications for the transportation Industry.
-In June 2014, Imeco Cables moved into the newest building in TDC’s Air Industrial Park – doubling the size of their footprint.
+Imeco Cables manufactures power cables, wiring harnesses and over molding applications for the transportation industry.
+In June 2014, Imeco Cables moved into the newest building in TDC’s Air Industrial Park – doubling the size of their footprint in Plattsburgh.
+In August, 2016, Imeco Cables’ expansion efforts continued with the leasing of a second 20,000 square foot facility in the same park.

 According to the Imeco website, “With a factory in both Montreal (Quebec) and Plattsburgh (New York), we are well placed to service our entire North American clientele.”